dkruyt/embedding-viz/README.md

-Sure!
-Here is the updated README with embedded example output images:

 # Embedding Visualization with t-SNE

 This project visualizes BERT embeddings using t-SNE for dimensionality reduction.
 It supports both 2D and 3D visualizations and can save plots and animations.